 Two German-speaking authors, Anja Tuckermann (Berlin) and Ulrike Ulrich (Zurich), had provided beginnings of stories of migration.
 Now it was your turn to take one of these beginnings and continue spinning the yarn.
 Participants were free to develop their text in any direction they choose: to write a story of flight or refuge, of identities and self-images, of encounters or new beginnings … .
 Their story could be set in the past, the present or the future – and in any geographical setting you wish.
 The only rule: it must not be longer than 250 words.

-The competition is open to students at secondary schools, Sixth-Formers, undergraduates, postgraduates and anybody else who feels up to the challenge!
+The competition was open to students at secondary schools, Sixth-Formers, undergraduates, postgraduates and anybody else who felt up to the challenge!

 Further Information and Background

 For background information on migration (in German) see: